johngschulz/SuiteQAAutomation/infrastructure/ansible/README.md

     * *files/test_data* - put all test data files that will be uploaded to GeoServer as part of testing
     * *files/* - files required to setup the Tomcat WAR install of Suite, including data directory, (`install.sh` is called by ansible to do the setup)
 * **Ubuntu Suite Install (Ubuntu 14.04)** - Runs the Suite install that the node will run browser tests against
+* **CentOS Suite Install** - Runs the Suite install that the node will run browser tests against
+* **RHEL Suite Install (RHEL 6.5)** - Runs the Suite install that the node will run browser tests against, uses the CentOS packages.
 * **NGINX (Ubuntu 14.04)** - Serves up the test results, authentication required

 ## Requirements:

-  * Install ansible and boto with pip
+  * Install Ansible 2.0.0 and boto with pip
   * Set local environment variables for AWS access/secret keys
   * Add the suite-qa key to your ssh agent

-## Runnning scripts:
+## Using the automated system:

+**Fresh Test Run**
+  1. `ansible-playbook -i hosts/ terminate.yml --limit geoservers`
+  2. `./start_tests.sh`

 **Deploy, Provision, & Run Full Test Suite** `./start_tests.sh`